godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_CONTACT_MAX_SEPARATION** = ``1``

 Constant to set/get the maximum distance a shape can be from another before they are considered separated and the contact is discarded.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/solver/contact_max_separation<class_ProjectSettings_property_physics/2d/solver/contact_max_separation>`.

 .. _class_PhysicsServer2D_constant_SPACE_PARAM_CONTACT_MAX_ALLOWED_PENETRATION: